HDO-PRO/HDO-Pro/README.md

 <h2 align="center">:envelope_with_arrow: Our Socials!
 (Join To Get Access) :globe_with_meridians::fish_cake:</h2>

 <p align="center">
-Welcome to the official HDO PRO social hub.
-Connect, explore, and follow updates across our ecosystem.
+Welcome to the official HDO PRO App Page.
 </p>

 <!-- ========================= -->